 An asylum officer will conduct an interview to determine if the alien has a credible fear of persecution, either at the detention facility or at a location arranged through the Asylum office having jurisdiction over the place of apprehension, depending on location.
 If the alien is determined to have a credible fear of persecution or torture, the asylum officer will refer the alien before an immigration judge for full consideration of the asylum and withholding of removal claim in proceedings under section 240 of the Act.
 If the alien is found not to have a credible fear of persecution or torture, following review by a supervisory asylum officer, the asylum officer will order the alien removed pursuant to section 235(b)(1), unless the alien requests that the determination of no credible fear be reviewed by an immigration judge.
-If the alien makes such a request, the asylum officer will use Form 1-863, Notice of Referral to Immigration judge determines that the alien does not have a credible fear of persecution.
-If the immigration judge determines that the alien does not have a credible fear of persecution, by where the actual carrier of arrival and port of embarkation cannot be ascertained.
+If the alien makes such a request, the asylum officer will use Form 1-863, Notice of Referral to Immigration Judge, checking box #1, to refer the alien to the immigration judge for review of the credible fear determination.
+If the immigration judge determines that the alien does not have a credible fear of persecution, DHS will present the alien for removal to the carrier on which he or she arrived.
+There may be some situations where the actual carrier of arrival and port of embarkation cannot be ascertained.
 Such cases may require additional processing, including detention, in order to arrange for travel documents and transportation at government expense (User Fee).